How smart merge works

 Smart merging consolidates duplicate threads in Front to make working together on emails simple.

-Front can automatically merge conversations together when one recipient of an email @mentions other recipients on their copy of the conversation.
+Front can automatically merge conversations together when one recipient of an email @mentions, assigns, or invites other recipients on their copy of the conversation.
 When that happens, a smart merge will be triggered so all the teammates involved can work on one unified copy together.

 Here's an example: